 Assignment Weight Due Date

-Problem Sets 25% Every 1-2 weeks (~10 total)
+Problem Sets 15% Every 1-2 weeks (~10 total)

-Paper Replication/Extension 30% Friday, 5/3 5 PM Hard Copy in my Office
+Paper Replication/Extension 30% Friday, 5/2 5 PM Hard Copy in my Office

-Midterm 20% Wednesday, 3/13 In Class
+Midterm 25% Wednesday, 3/13 In Class (tentative date)

-Final Exam 25% Thursday, 5/9 7:30-10:00 AM
+Final Exam 30% Wednesday, 5/7 7:30-10:00 PM

-Problem Sets will be assigned roughly weekly, and will be closely related to the topics covered in this course.
+Problem Sets will be posted at the onset of the course with deadlines every 1-2 weeks.
 These problem sets will allow you to gain direct experience with all of the econometric techniques we cover.
 All assignments will be STATA-based, although they will require answering interpretation/"thinking" questions as well.
-Although I may ask you to prove something formally, this is much less likely than asking you to simulate or to demonstrate a particular property using real-world or simulated data.
-Problem Sets will be graded on a 3-point scale, with missing assignments given a grade of zero.
+These problem sets will not require proofs; rather, they will ask you to simulate or to demonstrate a particular property using real-world or simulated data.
+Five percentage points of your overall grade will be based on whether you complete the assignments and turn them in on time.
+I will also choose two assignments at random to grade in depth, and these grades will account for the remainder of your grade.
+Note that the problem sets are fairly short and simple to start and become more difficult as we tackle more complicated material.

 Paper Replication/Extension: Unlike the harder sciences, the field of economics places a relatively small weight on the value of replication.
 Nevertheless, economists make mistakes all the time, and some of them go undiscovered forever.
-So, as a means to practice all of the skills we are developing, and in service of the broader good, you will replicate a paper in a field that is of interest to you.
+So, as a means to practice all of the skills we are developing, and in service of the broader good, you will replicate the primary analysis of a paper in a field that is of interest to you.
 You should choose a published paper that relies on publicly available data or on data that the authors have made freely available.
+The paper's central identification strategy should be one of the methods we cover in this course.
 You should also provide at least one extension to the original work.
 Possible extensions include adding additional years of data, running additional specifications (e.g. functional form, RD instead of DiD, etc.), and subjecting the results to additional robustness checks.
 Alternatively, you could use similar methods in a slightly different context - different geography, different time period, etc. A hard copy of this paper will be due in my office by close of business on May 3.